project-chip/connectedhomeip/docs/testing/ChipDeviceCtrlAPI.md

     SubscriptionTransaction.
 This is used to set a callback function, which is a callable of type Callable[[TypedAttributePath, SubscriptionTransaction],
-    None] Get the attribute value from the change path using GetAttribute on the SubscriptionTransasction You can await changes in the main loop using a trigger mechanism from the callback. ex. queue.SimpleQueue
+    None] Get the attribute value from the change path using GetAttribute on the SubscriptionTransaction You can await changes in the main loop using a trigger mechanism from the callback. ex. queue.SimpleQueue

--   read request: AsyncReadTransation.ReadResponse.attributes.
-This is of type AttributeCache.attributeCache (Attribute.py), which is a dict mapping endpoints to a list of Cluster (ClusterObjects.py) classes (dict[int, List[Cluster]]) Access as ret[endpoint_id][<cluster class>][<Attribute
-    class>] Ex.
-To access the OnTime attribute from the OnOff cluster on EP 1 ret[1][clusters.onoff][Clusters.OnOff.Attributes.OnTime]
+-   read request: AsyncReadTransaction.ReadResponse.attributes.
+This is of type AttributeCache.attributeCache (Attribute.py), which is a dict mapping endpoints to a list of Cluster (ClusterObjects.py) classes (dict[int, List[Cluster]]) Access as returned_object[endpoint_id][<Cluster class>][<Attribute class>] Ex.
+To access the OnTime attribute from the OnOff cluster on endpoint 1 ret[1][Clusters.OnOff][Clusters.OnOff.Attributes.OnTime]

 **Raises**: